dwp/emr-encryption-materials-provider/README.md

   * ```Double``` indicates that protecting data via this mechanism involves two levels of key encryption.
   * ```Reuse``` acknowledges that the subsidiary keys are reused to encrypt a number of files.
   * The logic for encryption is as follows:
-    *  if there is no current subsidiary encryption keypair, or it has expired (ie generated more than 24 hours ago) then generate a new one (the following logic is in the ```generateSubsidiaryKP()``` method within the code):
+    *  if there is no current subsidiary encryption keypair, or it has expired (ie generated more than 24 hours ago) then generate a new one (the following logic is in the ```generateSubsidiaryKeyPair()``` method within the code):
       * generate new subsidiary keypair
       * encode private half (to DER format)
       * generate a symmetric key to encrypt both halves of the subsidiary keypair (required because the subsidiary keypair is too long to be encrypted with DKS, so DKS will encrypt the symmetric key instead)